A look back at the XXIII APIS User Meeting 2017

 held by: Prof. Dr. Jürgen Beneke

 As part of every User Meeting, the meeting organizers arrange an event for all to take part in.
 As the meeting is held in a different location across Germany every year, the event is always new and unknown to the guests until that day.
-This year, due to the location of the hotel, a guided tour of the Nuremberg Nazi rally grounds was held.
-Among other things, the guide included the Great Road, Zeppelin field and Zeppelin tribune, the foundations of the German Stadium and the Congress Hall.
+This year, the location of the hotel offered an opportunity for a historically significant guided tour of the Nuremberg Nazi rally grounds.
+The guides offered local insight to the city’s storied history and it’s roll in the Second World War.
+Among other things, the tour included the Great Road, Zeppelin field and Zeppelin tribune, the foundations of the German Stadium and the Congress Hall.
 After the tour, many then headed to the old town part of Nuremberg and enjoyed some local culinary specialties.